10 Cheapest Airlines in Europe for 2024: Best Low-Cost Carriers

 Tours/Activities – For your tours or activities in European destinations, I couldn’t recommend GetYourGuide enough!
 I use it pretty much everywhere I go, and it is brilliant for activity planning and designing an itinerary.

 Phone Plans – If you need phone data for your travels around European destinations, I recommend using Airalo to get an eSim.
-It’s been my life savour!
+It’s been my saviour!
 It offers affordable roaming with great coverage.
 You can download the sim straight from their app and top it up whenever you want.